charkour/zundo/README.md

 ## Contributing

 PRs are welcome! [pnpm](https://pnpm.io/) is used as a package manager.
 Run `pnpm install` to install local dependencies.
-Library code is located at `packages/zundo`.

 ## Author